StauroDEV/filebase-upload/README.md

 ### createPresignedUrl

 Creates a presigned URL for file upload.
-All options are required.
+All options except apiUrl are required.

 ### getObject